aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup/docs/02-first-pipeline-error.md

 (Optional) Feel free to click on some **Details** icons to look into what happened at each stage in more detail.
 CFNParsing is a lambda function is a script which does various checks for security compliance.

+Now you can proceed to the <a href="https://github.com/aws-immersion-days-sup/aws-workshop-security-devsecops-id-sup/blob/master/docs/03-No-AWS-Secrets.md" target="_blank">next module</a>.